FlorianMuellerklein/Identity-Mapping-ResNet-Lasagne/README.md

 # Identity Mappings in Deep Residual Networks in Lasagne/Theano

 Reproduction of some of the results from the recent [MSRA ResNet](https://arxiv.org/abs/1603.05027) paper.
 Exploring the full-preactivation style residual layers.
-Luckily this paper was done on CIFAR-10 so I am able to recreate the results, my poor computer can't handle ResNets with ImageNet.

 ## Results